SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 ## The JavaScript language

+JavaScript's official name is `ECMAScript` and is commonly abbreviated as `ES`.

+JS/ES versions are often abbreviated using either:

+- The release year, like for example `ECMAScript 2019` or `ES2019`
+- The number of the version like for example `ECMAScript 10` or `ES10`

+The version`ES6+` is considered `modern JS` because many improvements have been made starting at that version, but since many code bases still use older JS, also referred to as `traditional ES/JS` that was in use around `2005`, **we should know both for some time to come**.

+Most modern browsers support ES6+ features well but older browsers do not, so when the compatibility is questionable:

+- Use a [Compatibility Table](http://kangax.github.io/compat-table/es2016plus) to determine if the feature is supported
+- Use a transpilation tool like [Babel](https://babeljs.io/) to automatically mutate scripts into code that used only features for a particular environment

+### JavaScript facts

-- Dynamically typed language which means that a variable can point to any data type.
+- Dynamically typed language which means that a variable can point to any data type